syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Change the filter type

-While filtering, you can change the filter type to Contains, StartsWith, or EndsWith in the `FilterType` property.
-The default filter operator is Contains.
+While filtering, you can change the filter type to `Contains`, `StartsWith`, or `EndsWith` by using the `FilterType` property.
+The default filter operator is `Contains`.

 * StartsWith - Filter the items that begin with the specified text value.
 * Contains - Filter the items that contain the specified text value.